-If there are ever reasons that require an incompatible change, you can use a two step migration using an intermediate version.
+If there are ever reasons that require an incompatible change, you can use a two step migration: You can use an intermediate update to ship a new RAUC binary in a bundle created by the old (compatible) version.
+Then use the newly installed RAUC binary for the real update.